a-b-street/abstreet/docs/articles/map/article.md

     polygons of maps, like for MapFixes.
 Using (longitude, latitude) pairs hits floating-point serialization and comparison issues, so referring to roads as (OSM way ID, OSM node ID 1, OSM node ID 2) works instead.
-  - InitialMap has roads and intersections being deleted and merged.
-Compacting IDs is tedious, so instead just store the temporary road objects in a map, not array.

 ## Appendix: PolyLines